Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

 Unborn
-   When selected, the modifier will use the unborn particles to duplicate the mesh of the edited object.
+   When selected, the modifier will use the unborn particles to duplicate the mesh of the instanced object.
 Alive
-   When selected, the modifier will use the alive particles to duplicate the mesh of the object being edited.
+   When selected, the modifier will use the alive particles to duplicate the mesh of the object being instantiated.
 Dead
-   When selected, the modifier will use the dead particles to duplicate the mesh of the edited object.
+   When selected, the modifier will use the dead particles to duplicate the mesh of the instanced object.

 Further Options